 - Standard maintenance items (lawn care, home repair, gas, etc.)

 - Any circumstance experienced by the parent not listed on FAFSA

 You may also check with your financial aid counselor if you feel you have special circumstances that might affect the amount you and your family are expected to contribute.
-But remember, there have to be very good reasons for your financial aid counselor to make any adjustments and not all adjustments will change your financial aid eligibility, and you'll have to provide adequate proof to support those adjustments.
+But remember, there have to be very good reasons for your financial aid counselor to make any adjustments.
+Not all adjustments will change your financial aid eligibility and you'll have to provide adequate proof to support those adjustments.
 Also, remember that your financial aid counselor's decision is final and cannot be appealed to the U.S. Department of Education.